zymtech/scrapy/docs/topics/spiders.rst

    .. method:: start_requests()

        This method must return an iterable with the first Requests to crawl for this spider.

-       This is the method called by Scrapy when the spider is opened for scraping when no particular URLs are specified.
-If particular URLs are specified, the :meth:`make_requests_from_url` is used instead to create the Requests.
-This method is also called only once from Scrapy, so it's safe to implement it as a generator.
+It is called by Scrapy when the spider is opened for scraping.
+Scrapy calls it only once, so it is safe to implement :meth:`start_requests` as a generator.

-       The default implementation uses :meth:`make_requests_from_url` to
+       The default implementation generates ``Request(url, dont_filter=True)``
-       generate Requests for each url in :attr:`start_urls`.
+       for each url in :attr:`start_urls`.

        If you want to change the Requests used to start scraping a domain, this is the method to override.
 For example, if you need to start by logging in using